keptn/lifecycle-toolkit/docs-new/docs/contribute/general/_index.md

----
-title: General information about contributing
+# General information about contributing
-description: Information relevant to all contributions
-weight: 100
----

 This section is under development.
 Contents are not complete,